engineering87/engineering87.github.io/_posts/2025-01-05-mastering-cqrs.md

 - Simplify your domain logic by focusing on one responsibility at a time.

 But CQRS is not for every project.
 While it shines in systems with complex business rules or high scalability needs, it might be overkill for simple CRUD applications.

+## Designing a CQRS System
+To demonstrate CQRS in action, let’s implement it in a .NET application that manages a product catalog.
+We'll separate the commands from the queries.